dmbaturin/iproute2-cheatsheet/site/index.md

 ```

 One may want to disable ARP to enforce a security policy and allow only specific MACs to communicate with the interface.
-In this case neighbor table entries for whitelisted MACs should be [created manually](#ip-neighbor-add),
+In this case, neighbor table entries for whitelisted MACs should be [created manually](#ip-neighbor-add),
 or nothing will be able to communicate with that interface.

-In most cases it's better to configure MAC policy on an access layer switch though.
+In most cases, it's better to configure MAC policy on an access layer switch, though.
 Do not change this flag unless you are sure what you are going to do and why.

 <h3 id="ip-link-add-vlan">Create a VLAN interface</h3>